Paignton Zoo is committed to providing Access for All.

 Toilet facilities are provided in the Visitor Entrance, Island Restaurant, Jungle Fun play centre, Avian Breeding Centre and at the top of the Primley section of the Zoo.
-These are clearly marked on the map given out on entry.
 With the exception of the Avian Breeding Centre, where they are shared, they all have independent disabled toilet facilities.

 The Island Restaurant offers an extensive and varied choice of food.
 If you have special dietary needs we would be delighted to try and meet them.
 Please telephone the Zoo on 01803 697500 prior to your visit to discuss your requirements.

 We can provide an unforgettable experience for special needs groups.
 The Education Centre, which is conveniently situated in the centre of the Zoo, has three well-equipped classrooms and a Discovery Centre.
 Experienced teaching staff can liaise with group leaders to arrange suitable input for your visit.
 Please telephone 01803 697500 for further details.